Ultimate Black Panther: Gods and Kings (#7–12)

-While allying with Killmonger and Storm against Lord Ra and Lord Khonshu after T'Chaka saves him from a suicide bomber, Black Panther learns something new about Vibranium.

-The new information that T'Challa learns about Vibranium causes him to send Killmonger and Storm to find the Sorcerer Supreme who can help him understand Vibranium.
+While allying with Killmonger and Storm against Ra and Khonshu after T'Chaka saves him from a suicide bomber, Black Panther learns something new about vibranium.
+The new information that T'Challa learns about vibranium causes him to send Killmonger and Storm to find the Sorcerer Supreme, who can help him understand vibranium.

-As Black Panther has a nightmare of killing Lord Khonshu and being Vibranium, Killmonger and Storm bring Inan to Wakanda.

 When a H.A.N.D. helicopter attacks and wounds Killmonger, Inan casts a spell for the helicopter to fall as it gets swallowed by a giant shark.
-After healing Killmonger, Inan accelerates Storm and Killmonger's departure to Wakanda by opening a portal and will help Black Panther with Lord Ra and Lord Khonshu.
+After healing Killmonger, Inan accelerates Storm and Killmonger's departure to Wakanda by opening a portal.

-As Shuri and the Dora Milaje have a parley with the soldiers working for Lord Ra and Lord Khonshu, a single combat is issued between Black Panther and Moon Knight where the victor will claim Wakanda and its Vibranium.
-After Black Panther saved some medical workers and their van from some mercenaries, he gets his injuries tended to him.
-On his way back, Black Panther tells Shuri to forward a message to Moon Knight that he agrees to the single combat.
+As Shuri and the Dora Milaje have a parley with the soldiers working for Ra and Khonshu, a single combat is issued between Black Panther and Moon Knight; the victor will claim Wakanda and its vibranium.
+After Black Panther saves a group of medical workers from mercenaries, he gets his injuries tended to.
+On his way back, Black Panther tells Shuri to forward a message to Moon Knight that he agrees to the challenge.

-After having a meditative session with Matron Imala regarding a vision where he kills Lord Khonshu, Black Panther heads to where he will face him as everyone watches the fight.
+After having a meditative session with Matron Imala regarding a vision where he kills Khonshu, Black Panther heads to where he will face him.
 As visions of people demand that Black Panther finishes off Khonshu, Inan arrives with Storm and Killmonger and breaks up the fight.
-She states that whatever problem Black Panther is having with Vibranium, it is not too late to save everything he believes in.
+She states that whatever problem Black Panther is having with vibranium, it is not too late to save everything he believes in.